 Remember that the impact of window replacement design depends on your home’s structure.
 Here are some popular window styles:

-- Single or Double Hung Windows: the majority of households have these type of windows.
-These separate windows sashes which open or close by sliding up and down.
-Single-hung window, on the other hand only from the bottom up, while double-hung windows open from the top and the bottom.
+- Single or Double Hung Windows: Most households have these types of windows.
+This separate window sashes open or close by sliding up and down.
+On the other hand, single-hung windows open only from the bottom up, while double-hung windows open from the top and bottom.

-- Casement Windows: These windows made of one large sash that is hinged vertically and swings open using a lever or other similar mechanism.
+- Casement Windows: These windows are made of one large sash hinged vertically and swing open using a lever or other similar mechanism.

-- Slider Windows: Like the name says, these windows open by sliding from side to side, great for small rooms or spaces.
+- Slider Windows: Like the name says, these windows open by sliding from side to side, which is great for small rooms or spaces.

-- Wood Windows: Wood windows are functional and offer great style and are resistant to the heat and the cold weather.
-The downfall of the wooden windows is that wood requires maintenance, including painting, staining, and weather treatment.
+- Wood Windows: Wood windows are functional, offer great style, and resist heat and cold weather.
+The downfall of wooden windows is that wood requires maintenance, including painting, staining, and weather treatment.

-- Vinyl Windows: Vinyl windows are convenient because you don’t have to do any maintenance and the prices are reasonable.
-The only maintenance you’ll need to do is cleaning once in a while.
+- Vinyl Windows: Vinyl windows are convenient because you don’t have to do any maintenance, and the prices are reasonable.
+The only maintenance you’ll need to do is cleaning occasionally.

-- Aluminum Frame Windows: These windows are not as energy-efficient as the other, and typical window to use.
-However, they are very durable, require low maintenance, and are affordable.
+- Aluminum Frame Windows: These windows are not as energy-efficient as the others and are typical windows used.
+However, they are durable, require low maintenance, and are affordable.

 Let’s take a look & consider the most popular and efficient window glass:

-- Low Emissivity (Low E) Glass: This glass made with a thin layer of material on the surface that reduces the amount of heat and cold that can flow through the window or glass door.
+- Low Emissivity (Low E) Glass: This glass is made with a thin layer of material on the surface, reducing the heat and cold that can flow through the window or glass door.

-- Impact Resistant Glass: Made for extreme weather conditions such as hurricanes, impact-resistant windows are very durable and shatter-resistant also.
+- Impact Resistant Glass: Made for extreme weather conditions such as hurricanes, impact-resistant windows are very durable and shatter-resistant.

 1. Improves Soundproofing